 Main Leg Inflight

 Waiting at the gate was a white Airbus A 330 with Finnair’s deep blue Logo.
-Originally this leg was sheduled to be operated by an A 340 and I was a little disappointed to loose this opportunity as these elegant, if inefficient, aircraft are being gradually retired.
+Originally this leg was sheduled to be operated by an A 340 and I was a little disappointed as these elegant, if inefficient, aircraft are being gradually retired.
 The A 330 however featured a redecorated interior and a newer IFE, so I did not complain long.
 The clean and fresh cabin was dotted with light green, grey and blue dots typical for Finnish design house Marimekko wo created a facelift for Finnair in 2012.
 Blankets and pillows were provided on every seat.

 Lunch service got started with comprehensive offers from the bar trolley that featured typical Finnish blueberry juice and a very nice vodka.